Gray eyes: A rare and beautiful eye color

 The color of the iris depends on the presence of a brown pigment called melanin, the same pigment that determines skin color and hair color.
 Eyes with a lot of melanin are darker, and eyes with less melanin are blue, green, hazel, amber or gray.

-NOTE: You may see references to "grey" rather than "gray" eyes, but it’s the same eye color.
-"Gray" is simply the preferred spelling in American English, while "grey" is the British English spelling used primarily in the U.K.
+NOTE: You may see it referred to as a “grey eye” rather than a “gray eye,” but it’s the same eye color.
+“Gray” is simply the preferred spelling in American English, while “grey” is the British English spelling used primarily in the U.K.

 Are gray eyes recessive or dominant?